Your trade journal is a log of all trading activity.

 - Pay very close attention to your emotions.
 Then make sure you write them down.

 - Make sure the journal includes observations about you and your trading and about the forex market.
 We’ve found that trading journals are usually skewed toward self-analysis and include little in the way of market observation.

 - Take a screenshot of intraday charts of each day’s action and write comments on them.
 Make note of patterns that you are watching

 - After a couple of months, you will start to see the patterns emerging in real-time.

 - A trading journal is a learning tool and a great mechanism for training your eye to see the setups you want to be trading.

 - Nothing is too silly to record inside your journal.
 Write it down.
-Write down whether you missed a trade because you were watching the latest episode of Game of Thrones or playing Call of Duty or you were busy talking to your sweetheart.
+Write down whether you missed a trade because you were watching the latest episode of The Crown or playing Call of Duty or you were busy talking to your sweetheart.
 Write it all down!